josdem/hugo/content/techtalk/java/junit5.md

 }

 dependencies {
-  testCompile 'org.junit.jupiter:junit-jupiter-api:5.1.1'
+  testCompile 'org.junit.jupiter:junit-jupiter-api:5.2.0'
-  testRuntime 'org.junit.jupiter:junit-jupiter-engine:5.1.1'
+  testRuntime 'org.junit.jupiter:junit-jupiter-engine:5.2.0'
 }
 ```

-Dependencies shows how to configure support for JUnit Jupiter based tests, configuring a `testCompile` dependency on the JUnit Jupiter API and a `testRuntime` dependency on the JUnit Jupiter TestEngine.
+Dependencies section shows how to configure support for JUnit Jupiter based tests, configuring a `testCompile` dependency on the JUnit Jupiter API and a `testRuntime` dependency on the JUnit Jupiter TestEngine.

 **Assertions**